UKCloud/documentation/articles/other/other-ref-sla-definition.md

 **Availability calculation** | Availability indication is based on an average 730 hours per month.
 Excludes planned and emergency maintenance.
 **SLA measurement** | Applies to All-Inclusive and UKCloud Hosted & Managed: Availability of all or part of the Private Cloud for Oracle Software infrastructure.
 &nbsp; | Applies to UKCloud Hosted: Availability of power and cooling to your Private Cloud for Oracle Software infrastructure
-**Key exclusions** | Applies to All-Inclusive, UKCloud Hosted and UKCloud Hosted and Managed: Deletion or modification of files by customer resulting in data loss.<br>Any access provided by you to your user base that takes the Oracle system beyond its recommended performance and connectivity thresholds.<br>Faults within external connectivity providers (for example DDoS-protected internet, PSN, Janet or N3/HSCN) and components colocated at UKCloud.<br>Any connectivity between data centres that is out of the control of UKCloud.
-&nbsp; | Applies to customer/Oracle-supplied hardware: As above, plus; any loss of connectivity or data including data corruption as a result of you or your suppliers installing new or additional components into the system.
-&nbsp; | Applies to UKCloud Hosted: As above, plus; any platform outages of the Private Cloud for Oracle Software infrastructure caused by the party managing the Oracle infrastructure hosted within UKCloud, or by failures at the physical or logical infrastructure layer outside of UKCloud's responsibility.
+**Key exclusions** | **Applies to All-Inclusive, UKCloud Hosted and UKCloud Hosted and Managed:**<br>- Deletion or modification of files by customer resulting in data loss.<br>- Any access provided by you to your user base that takes the Oracle system beyond its recommended performance and connectivity thresholds.<br>- Faults within external connectivity providers (for example DDoS-protected internet, PSN, Janet or N3/HSCN) and components colocated at UKCloud.<br>- Any connectivity between data centres that is out of the control of UKCloud.<br>**Applies to customer/Oracle-supplied hardware:**<br>As above, plus:<br>- Any loss of connectivity or data including data corruption as a result of you or your suppliers installing new or additional components into the system.<br>**Applies to UKCloud Hosted:**<Br>As above, plus<br>- Any platform outages of the Private Cloud for Oracle Software infrastructure caused by the party managing the Oracle infrastructure hosted within UKCloud, or by failures at the physical or logical infrastructure layer outside of UKCloud's responsibility.
 **Service credits** | 10% of monthly spend for Private Cloud for Oracle Software.<br>1% of monthly spend per 1% below service level target or part thereof for the UKCloud API and Portal.

 ### Private Cloud for Storage